Skip to content

 curl "https://your-waldur.example.com/api/marketplace-software-packages/?catalog_uuid=abc-123-def-456"

-# Search for specific software
+# Search for specific software by name

-curl "https://your-waldur.example.com/api/marketplace-software-packages/?search=python"
+curl "https://your-waldur.example.com/api/marketplace-software-packages/?name=sampleapp"

-# Filter by offering and architecture
+# Filter by offering and catalog version

-curl "https://your-waldur.example.com/api/marketplace-software-packages/?offering_uuid=def-456&architecture=x86_64"
+curl "https://your-waldur.example.com/api/marketplace-software-packages/?offering_uuid=def-456&catalog_version=2023.06"

 Example response: